Showciety/SGB/README.md

 To ensure absolute transparency with our viewers, to instill trust with our charity partners, and to avoid unnecessary costs and unduly expectations of our streamers, the Super Mario Showciety Mod team has decided that all Streamers moving forward will only accept donations during charity events via the approved means (i.e. Tiltify).
 At no time should streamers be handling funds that are meant for our charity partners, this means that streamers shall not encourage their viewers to donate to the charity via bits, subs, or tipping to their channel.
 If you have any questions, please do not hesitate to reach out via @Mod or DM.

+# Crowd Control
+Sadly Crowd Control does not support our charity this year.
+It is not recommended to stream Crowd Control for the event.

 # Donation Incentive Ideas

 Here are some common donation incentives in no particular order.